Griffin-Scott-Data/datacamp-projects/Impact Analysis of GoodThought NGO Initiatives/README.md

 > Identify the assignment with the highest impact score in each region, ensuring that each listed assignment has received at least one donation.
 The output should include four columns: 1) assignment_name, 2) region, 3) impact_score, and 4) num_total_donations, sorted by region in ascending order.
 Include only the highest-scoring assignment per region, avoiding duplicates within the same region.

 - To complete this task, the problem is broken down into parts, including two subqueries.
-- A subquery is created to assign a rank to each assignment based on its impact score
+- A subquery is created to assign a rank to each assignment based on its impact score:
 ```sql
 SELECT
 	region,